 - If you want to take a photo without the flash, you can hold the flash-suppression button down on the camera, then push the shutter button on your smartphone

 - Taking a backlit portrait (without flash) as your first photo, and then a texture or repetitive pattern as your second photo often yields pleasing results

 - Try to remember which parts of the first photo were bright, and which ones very dark.
 Make sure you place something interesting inside the area which was dark in the first image.

 photo Katie Sylvester

-Pro-tip: If your phone battery is dead, you can still create double exposures without using the Polaroid Originals app.
+Pro-tip: If your phone battery is dead, you can still create double exposures without using the Polaroid app.
 Read the full article, here.